 Going Deep into the BIOS with MITRE Firmware Security ResearchMarch 2014

-Topics: Computer Security, Network Security, Information Security Risk Management
+Topics: Cybersecurity, Computer Security, Network Security, Information Security Risk Management

 At the 2009 BlackHat USA security conference, a sophisticated attack demonstration by Polish researchers showed vulnerabilities in the latest defense of a computer's BIOS.
 Previously, computer professionals believed that digital signatures prevented BIOS modifications by unauthorized users.
 However, researchers at the conference demonstrated that an attacker could manipulate the way the BIOS displayed images in order to defeat the system's security.

 While cyber attacks against a computer's operating system are not new, the potential for lower-level firmware attacks led MITRE to create a Trusted Firmware Measurement (TFM) team to focus their cybersecurity research on firmware vulnerabilities.
 Led by Xeno Kovah, the team also includes John Butterworth, Corey Kallenberg, and Sam Cornwell.

 "Attackers have been targeting operating system internal functions inside Windows and Linux for years," says Kovah.
 "But in response to the 2009 presentation and work by other French, Russian, and Argentinian researchers, we built on our experience in integrity checking the memory of a running Windows system to develop a system for PC firmware integrity checking."

 Butterworth undertook the first phase of the project.
 His task was to bring down to the BIOS level the Checkmate technology that Kovah and Kallenberg developed for Windows kernel protection.
 This technology uses a special academic software construction to provide tamper evidence.